SignPath/Website-old/code-signing/2_theory.md

 !!! warning ![Warning](../warning.png) Always use SHA-2 Time Stamp Authorities

-Note that since time stamps are signatures too, they also need a hash algorithm.
+Since time stamps are signatures too, they also need a hash algorithm.
 Many CAs provide SHA-1 and SHA-2, but SHA-1 is still the default in many scenarios.

 Since time stamps are valid for many years, it's all the more important to use SHA-2 TSAs.
-Consult your CAs documentation for the correct URLs.
+Consult your CA's documentation for the correct SHA-2 URLs.
 !!!